gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vggraspstudio.md

 ## Enabling VirtualGrasp GraspStudio

-The preferred way to use GraspStudio is to use the option of automatically creating a separate editor scene (Menu VirtualGrasp → Create VG_Editor Scene).
+The preferred way to use GraspStudio is to use the option of automatically creating a separate editor scene (Menu VirtualGrasp → Asset Functions → Create VG_Editor Scene).

 This will place a new .unity scene next to your existing one in the file system, that will then be opened automatically.